edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/TCP-IP and bluetooth communication.md

-    for lines in line_get(file_to_read):#Needs to be manually interrupted using the stop button in jupyter notebook s.send(packet(lines)) #Send the message as a bytes object data = s.recv(128) #Receive a message, cycle stops here until the message is received print(data, end = '\r') #Print the received message, will continuosly overwrite this line
+    for lines in line_get(file_to_read):#Needs to be manually interrupted using the stop button in jupyter notebook s.send(packet(lines)) #Send the message as a bytes object data = s.recv(128) #Receive a message, cycle stops here until the message is received print(data, end = '\r') #Print the received message, will continuously overwrite this line
 except: #Catches the keyboard interrupt and closes the connection
     s.close() #Close the connection
 ```